udayinbiswas/Information-Retrieval-System-for-Queries/README.md

 # Information-Retrieval-System-for-Queries
-Info Retrieval System based on Boolean and Vector Space Model
+Info Retrieval System to perform a toy-scale performance evaluation of Boolean and Vector-space models.